-Notes: \ Pradhan Mantri Fasal Bima Yojana includes existing National Agriculture Insurance Scheme (NAIS), Weather-based crop insurance scheme, Modified National Agricultural Insurance Scheme (MNAIS) being implemented through Agriculture Insurance Corporation and Coconut Palm Insurance Scheme.
+Notes: Pradhan Mantri Fasal Bima Yojana includes existing National Agriculture Insurance Scheme (NAIS), Weather-based crop insurance scheme, Modified National Agricultural Insurance Scheme (MNAIS) being implemented through Agriculture Insurance Corporation and Coconut Palm Insurance Scheme.

-A closer look at the relevant numbers for various programmes and schemes that are meant for the development and welfare of the farming community indicates that the government is falling short of meeting its commitment towards farmers.
+A closer look at the numbers across schemes and programmes meant for the development and welfare of the farming community indicates that the government is falling short of meeting its commitment to double the farmers' income in the coming years.
+Further, there is no special provisioning for the small, marginal and tenant farmers in the current budget, which is the need of the hour.

-\\ These are provisioned under Department of Agriculture, Cooperation and Farmers Welfare, Department of Land Resources and Ministry of Water Resources, River Development and Ganga Rejuvenation and Ministry of Finance.
+^{} These are provisioned under Department of Agriculture, Cooperation and Farmers Welfare, Department of Land Resources and Ministry of Water Resources, River Development and Ganga Rejuvenation and Ministry of Finance.